gpbl/isomorphic500/README.md

 #### Resource stores

-While REST APIs usually return collections as arrays, a resource store keeps the items organized in an object – like the [PhotoStore](src/stores/PhotoStore.js).
-This simplifies the progressive updates that may happen during the app’s life.
+While REST APIs usually return collections as arrays, a resource store keeps items as big object – like the [PhotoStore](src/stores/PhotoStore.js).
+This simplifies the progressive resource updates that may happen during the app’s life.

 #### The RouteStore